dpeter99/dpeter99.github.io/content/projects/archivist.md

 ## Why?
 The need for Archivist first came to me when trying out [Bikeshed](https://github.com/tabatkins/bikeshed).
-I needed something to generate single-page sites for me, but I found that Bikeshed was lacking.
+I needed something to generate single-page sites for me, but I found that Bikeshed was lacking[^bikeshed].
 So came Archivist, my static site generator that would allow as much customization as one could want.

 ## How it works